By Habeeb Salloum

-Numerous travellers have written that these ruins do not have much to recommend [them].
+Numerous travelers have written that these ruins do not have much to recommend [them].
 This was especially to be true this day – the evening before we had been informed that the El Tazumal, one of the most important of the Mayan ruins in the country was closed for renovation.

 Our route took us through a fertile coastal plain that gradually sloped upwards.
-Soon we were traversing a landscape dotted with sugarcane fields that gave way to green-wooded mountains.
+Soon we were traversing a landscape dotted with sugarcane fields that gave way to green wooded mountains.

-At a high lookout point we stopped to take photos and enjoy the magnificent vista of volcanic mountains and green rolling hills and valleys.
+At a high lookout point, we stopped to take photos and enjoy the magnificent vista of volcanic mountains and green rolling hills and valleys.

 Onward, a few minutes later, we came to a halt – again to take pictures and enjoy the panorama below.
 Downward from the ridge on which we stood lay Lake Coatepeque at the bottom of a volcanic crater.

 Located on the eastern slope of the Santa Ana volcano, Lake Coatepeque was formed by a catastrophic eruption some six thousand years ago.
-It is a sparkling deep blue lake – 6 km (3.7 mi) wide and 120 m (394 ft) deep and is surrounded by steep green slopes rising up 250 m (820 ft) to 500 m (1,640 ft).
+It is a sparkling deep blue Lake – 6 km (3.7 mi) wide and 120 m (394 ft) deep and is surrounded by steep green slopes rising up 250 m (820 ft) to 500 m (1,640 ft).